Security Threats, Productivity Top Reasons for Social Media Bans

 But a previous study by Cisco showed that more than half of college students globally (56 percent) said that if they encountered a company that banned access to social media, they would either not accept a job offer or would join and find a way to circumvent corporate policy.

-More than three in four companies believe that social media hurts employee productivity, yet they have no way of knowing by how much; 65 percent said they don’t have a way to measure employee productivity while on the computer.
+More than three in four believe that social media hurts employee productivity, yet they have no way of knowing by how much; 65 percent said they don’t have a way to measure employee productivity while on the computer.
 Yet 54 percent felt social media was useful for employees to perform their duties.

 The survey was conducted between June and October 2012 by MySammy in conjunction with Holos Research.
 A total of 158 responses were gathered from human resource managers, executives and other stakeholders.